Pippadi/WiiWill/README.md

 ## Motivations

-Other similar programs seem to be ancient, unmaintained, and difficult to use.
+Other similar programs seem to be either unmaintained or difficult to use.
 My hope with this is to be able to distribute a single package or binary that works out-of-the-box, with no separate driver or library installation necessary.

 ## How it works